akruszewski/gibl/manuscript/chapter3.md

      (hex-string->bytes (transaction-signature t)))))
 ```

-`digest/verify` is the opposite of `digest/sign` - in that instead of signing, it actually checks if a signature is valid.
+`digest/verify` is the opposite of `digest/sign` - in that instead of signing, it checks if a signature is valid.

 Lastly, we will need a procedure that determines transaction validity under the following conditions: